 To make an appointment with a writing tutor, you will need to log in to the Academic Advising website with the following information:

 - Username: your 8 digit student ID number (ie: 01234567)

-- Password: Your regular student password
+- Password: Your NetID password (What is my password?)

 Once you log in, click on “Writing Appointments” on the menu.
 Then click on the “New Tutoring Request” button.
 Select the subject, date and time range and other search criteria, and click on the “Check Availability” button.